simonsdave/clair-cicd/README.md

 1. can create performance problems (building the Postgres vulnerabilities database is slow)
-1. in and of itself is insufficient from a risk assessment POV because once vulnerabilities are identified there's a lack of prescriptive guidance on how to act on the vulnerabilities report in an automated manner
+1. in and of itself is insufficient from a risk assessment POV because once vulnerabilities are identified there's a lack of prescriptive guidance on how to act on the identified vulnerabilities

-This repo was created to address each of the above problems.
+This repo was created to address the above problems.

 ## Background